rosco-m68k/rosco_m68k/design/r2/jp3_pinout.md

  1. If used to drive LEDs, the circuit should be configured such that these pins sink current.
  2. If all three function code pins are high the CPU is asserting IACK.
- 3. Interrupt 4 (100b) is reserved for the MC68901.
+ 3. Active low, open-collector IRQ lines for peripherals (4K7 pullups included, do not add more).
  4. Wire-or, open-collector.
+Pullup is already provided.
  5. See MC68010 user manual.
 Using these lines alters bus cycle timing.
  6. This line has a built-in 10k pull-up.
- 7. Supports daisy-chained interrupt controllers.
-The on-board 68901 is wired as highest-priority.